 As a condition of bond, the court may require you to install a vehicle ignition interlock device on your car, and you will not be allowed to operate a motor vehicle that is not equipped with an interlock device.
 This interlock device determines the presence of alcohol in your breath.
 If the device detects a certain level of alcohol, the vehicle is temporarily disabled.
 Additionally, the court will order an accused to abstain from alcohol use and use of controlled substances without a prescription.
 The court may enforce this by ordering random drug testing.
 In some circumstances, the court may order an accused not to operate a motor vehicle while the case is pending.

-If you’ve been arrested for a DWI with child, the Texas DWI specialists at Trichter and Murphy can help you navigate through the complex and, often times, confusing legal process.
+If you’ve been arrested for a DWI with child, the Texas DWI specialists at Trichter & LeGrand can help you navigate through the complex and, often times, confusing legal process.
 Our DWI attorneys have handled thousands of DWI cases–many of which involved children in the vehicle at the time of arrest.
-We can help you achieve a favorable outcome in your case.
+We’ll do everything we can to try to get a favorable outcome in your case.